 Asylum detention that is not pursued for a legitimate reason would be arbitrary.
-Arbitrariness is not to be regarded as 'against the law' but should be interpreted broadly to incorporate elements of inappropriateness, injustice, lack of predictability, and due process of law.
-932 As seeking asylum is not an unlawful act, according to Article 31(1) CSR51, it is assumed that the irregular entry or presence of asylum seekers does not automatically give the state the power to detain or otherwise restrict freedom of movement.
-933 As a general principle, asylum seekers should not be held in detention.
-934 According to international law, no one can be detained solely because they are seeking asylum.
-Mindful that asylum
+Arbitrariness is not to be equated with 'against the law' but should be interpreted broadly to include elements of inappropriateness, injustice, lack of predictability, and due process of law.840 As seeking asylum is not an unlawful act, according to Article 31(1) CSR51, it is assumed that the irregular entry or presence of asylum seekers does not automatically give the state the power to detain or otherwise restrict freedom of movement.841

+As a general principle, asylum seekers should not be detained.
+842 According to international law, no one can be detained solely because they are seeking asylum.
+Mindful